jkvoulgaridis/solana-gif-storage/README.md

 It's an app consisting of a frontend (react) which exposes functionality developed in rust and deployed on solana devnet.

 ## App concept
-User posts links of gif links which are stored in the solana blockchain.
+User posts links of gifs which are stored in the solana blockchain.
 Later, the user can see the GIFs she posted in a dashboard.

 ## Tools Used
 * Anchor